DCC-EX/Support-Planning/Testing/Turntable-EX/TTEX_Regression_Testing.md

 In addition, the myAutomation.h and myHal.cpp files included in the folder with this file must be included with the software uploaded to the CommandStation.

-**NOTE on myAutomation.h:** If you are not using the default ULN2003/28BYJ-48 stepper driver/motor combination, you will likely need to update config.h to be relevant for your testing setup.
-If this is the case, you will likely also need to ensure that the step positions used during the Basic Movement tests are updated to suit.
+**NOTE on steppers:** If you are not using the default ULN2003/28BYJ-48 stepper driver/motor combination, you will likely need to update config.h in Turntable-EX.
+The step positions used during the Basic Movement tests will likely also need to be updated to suit, which will require updating myAutomation.h in CommandStation-EX also if using Engine Driver/WiThrottle applications.

 ### Hardware Requirements

 - CommandStation-EX with EX-RAIL support (Wireless optional but required if testing with Engine Driver/WiThrottle).
 - An Arduino Nano/Uno configured as per the Turntable-EX documentation with a supported stepper driver, motor, and homing sensor.
-A dual relay board is optional but recommended for validation of phase switching.
 - A suitable config.h file configured as per the Turntable-EX documentation, with the only configuration change being the appropriate stepper driver to suit the supported hardware in use.
-- LEDs for validating the LED and accessory outputs.
 - A phone or tablet running Engine Driver (A full WiThrottle app supporting ROUTEs will also work).
+- A USB cable to connect to both the CommandStation and Turntable-EX.
+- A dual relay board is optional but recommended for validation of phase switching.
+- Current limited LEDs are optional but recommended for validating the LED and accessory outputs.

 If Engine Driver or a WiThrottle app is not available for testing, the test steps will include the equivalent diagnostic command to execute directly from the CommandStation serial console to perform the same test.

-## Outputs
+## Capturing Test Results

-Outputs of each step are to be recorded... somewhere?
+Outputs of each step are to be recorded as a GitHub issue against the [Turntable-EX repository](https://github.com/DCC-EX/Turntable-EX).

+A template has been provided which is currently labelled "Beta Testing Results" which will provide the fields required (and optional) to capture the testing results, with appropriate labels associated.

 ## Testing Process